ENGINEERING & MANUFACTURING 2025+

 Todd Starbuck is the Executive Vice President (EVP) for Business Development and Account Management at DHL Supply Chain, responsible for the development, growth, and retention of approximately €6 billion in profitable customer revenue and an annual growth of over €1.8 billion of new business.
 His role focuses on strategy, development, staffing, efficiencies and key customer relationships.

 All steps of the future supply chain will be linked, from inbound-to-manufacturing to aftermarket logistics.
 Supply chain visibility will become critically important to track and control the end-to-end flow of materials between suppliers, into the factory, and out to customers.
-And the supply chain of the future will have to be designed to respond flexibly to any new piece of information provided by the digitised value chain.
+And the supply chain of the future will have to be designed to respond flexibly to any new piece of information provided by the digitized value chain.
 We believe that the future supply chain will be much more integrated across manufacturing clusters of suppliers, manufacturers, and aftermarket service providers.